azywong/lyricalnotes/README.md

 	- where date is the date in the format that the billboard api wants
 	- files are saved as <date>.json

+/alllyrics

+	- gets all lyrics from a hard coded starting date to a hard coded end date
+	- requires the complete corresponding billboard weeks files
+	- each song file is saved as <song id>-lyrics.json

+/missinglyrics

+	- looks at all billboard weeks from a hard coded starting date to a hard coded end date
+	- checks songs against current lyrics files in the data folder
+	- saves all missing songs in missing.tsv
+	- HAS DUPLICATES
+	- to remove duplicates, run the following in terminal

+	sort missing.tsv | uniq > missing-unique.tsv

 None of the endpoints actually do/return anything, they just spin and save files.